Nick Holzherr has already built and exited once, and chose to start again.

-GitLaw is his latest move: an AI legal platform built for founders, not law firms, backed by a fresh $3 million pre-seed round.
+His latest company, GitLaw, is an AI legal platform built for founders, backed by a $3 million pre-seed round.

 🔗 Find Nick on LinkedIn